 What is the most effective way to stop snoring?

-Sleeping on your side is the single most effective positional change — it prevents the tongue from collapsing into the airway.
-An adjustable base that elevates the head by 15–30 degrees provides similar relief even for back sleepers.
+Sleeping on your side is the single most effective positional change - it prevents the tongue from collapsing into the airway.
+An adjustable base that improves the head by 15–30 degrees provides similar relief even for back sleepers.

 Does an adjustable base help with snoring?